UCSB-Library-Research-Data-Services/research-computing-data-docs/DOCS/PAGES/DATA_LITERACY_SERIES.md

 - If the url doesn't start with https://rcd.ucsb.edu/sites, rebuild the site's cache and force the setting of any new database queries.
 - If it doesn't work, then try see if any aggregation is turned on/off and re-configure that, especially if the module or theme uses a lot of javascript calls.
 - If that still not working, it could be due to the module's code not properly redirecting the links once the page is saved.

+## Perma Links
+- Go to https://perma.cc/manage/create?folder=147717-227797, select UCSB Research Data Services -> Data Literacy Series - live branch
+- Clone your latest content to the live branch.
+Clicking the image to go to the pdf of that file in the live branch, then copy the url and input to perma and click "create perma link."
+- Make this perma link you just created visible to public.
+- Copy the url of this perma link back to the content of that data literacy in the multi branch u were working on
+- Clone to live branch again and you are now all set